AQIBMOHD/AQIBMOHD/README.md

 ### Frontend Developer | React | AWS | Docker

-A passionate Frontend Developer focused on building scalable web applications and deploying them using Docker and AWS EC2.
+A passionate full stack developer focused on building scalable web applications and deploying them using Docker and AWS EC2.

 ---